-The Library receives a substantial amount of its support from the Township of Mount Laurel through a Municipal Library Tax Levy as required by state statutes for a municipal library funded by a municipality.
+The Library receives a substantial amount of its support from the Township of Mount Laurel through an appropriation for the Municipal Library Tax Levy as required by state statutes for a municipal library funded by a municipality.
 A significant reduction in the level of this revenue, if this were to occur, may have an effect on the Library's programs and activities.
-During the 2017 year, the Township's Library tax equaled approximately 94.99% of the Library's total revenues.
+During the 2019 year, the Township's appropriation of the Library tax equaled approximately 94.63% of the Library's total revenues.